Never before has the word immune system been so popular.

 - Less production of cytokines, a group of proteins secreted by the body so that communication between cells occurs.

-- Altered function of monocytes and lymphocytes, which fight certain infections, remove dead or damaged tissue, and protect against foreign substances.
+- Altered function of monocytes and lymphocytes, which fight certain infections, eliminate dead or damaged tissues, and protect against foreign substances.

-- Dysfunction of natural killer cells, which destroy other infected and cancer cells, as well as regulate immune responses.
+- Natural dysfunction of killer cells, which destroy other infected and cancerous cells, in addition to regulating immune responses.